-WHAT EXACTLY IS A WASH RACK?
+WHAT ARE THE COMPONENTS OF A WASH RACK?

 Wash racks can be made of plastic, but metal is the standard (steel is preferred).
 They are often referred to as containment racks or containment pads because the object is to contain not only the solids but also the wash water and prevent it from spilling out onto the ground.
-Typically, ‘containment pads’ refer to permanent concrete areas but that is not exclusive.
+Typically, ‘containment pads’ refer to permanent concrete areas, but that is not exclusive.